What is Confirmation Bias: “People only listen what they like to listen” is a generic statement that has deep-rooted psychological meanings.

 As complex as our human mind is, scientists have been able to infer different phenomena related to the subconscious human mind.
 The confirmation bias is a result of one such phenomenon.
 Before moving further, let us discuss – what does the term bias mean?

-When a human mind is determined towards one particular behavior, it subconsciously rejects the pieces of evidence against it while confirming the ones that go in its favor.
+When a human mind is determined towards one particular behaviour, it subconsciously rejects the pieces of evidence against it while confirming the ones that go in its favour.

 While we as human beings are found doing this all the time, these actions can be pretty dangerous while making an investment.

 Psychologically speaking, an investor would be more inclined towards his pre-occupied information and knowledge about certain kinds of investing.
 While considering the pros and cons of a certain kind of investment, the buyer would most likely go with what he used to believe until now.

 For example: Making an investment in Bitcoin is dangerous and pointless.

 If this is an investor’s pre-occupied notion then he would most likely not invest in bitcoins in future.
 Moreover, the information that will be fed to the investor in favour of this notion would be acceptable to him.
 On the other hand, the information that would oppose this notion would be rejected by the investor.

 Most obviously, this particular bias is not only limited to investment but prevails in almost each and every domain.
 If you notice closely, the confirmation bias restricts you to consider only one point of view and pushes you to almost reject the others which are lethal to decision making in investment.
 In fact, in order to make good investment decisions, one needs to consider a scenario multi-dimensionally.

 If one fails to do so, he can make wrong investment decisions possibly incurring heavy losses in future.